PriyankBhatt/async-rollback/Readme.md

   return call() // call some async api/db call
 }

-func1().then(updateSomeDoc2).then(updateSomeDoc3)
+updateSomeDoc1().then(updateSomeDoc2).then(updateSomeDoc3)
 ```

 This seems fine but over here we forgot if updateSomeDoc3 fails we need to revert updateSomeDoc2
-changes as well as func1 update.This library provides a much better interface to solve this issue.
+changes as well as updateSomeDoc1 update, this library provides a much better interface to solve this issue.

 Features